Beans and Chicos, New Mexico Style

 Chicos

 Usually made with young “green” field corn, chicos are typically slow-roasted in outdoor horno ovens and then dried on rooftops.
 Farmers start a wood fire in the horno, and when the oven walls reach the right temperature, they rake out the embers with a hoe, place moistened corn in its husks inside, seal the door and vent hole, and leave the corn to roast overnight.
 The ears emerge the next morning with a prized light smokiness.
 In many areas chicos have become a nearly lost classic, only available at some farmers’ markets, old-fashioned general stores, and specialty shops like the Santa Fe School of Cooking, but they are definitely worth a major search effort.
-When dried, they keep well for months, and when cooked the chicos burst with smoky, slightly chewy goodness, offering a quite different taste and texture than posole.
+When dried, they keep well for many months, and when cooked, the chicos burst with smoky, slightly chewy goodness, offering a quite different taste and texture than posole.

 Cooking with Dried Beans